PapyrusVIP/isomer/docs/ARCHITECTURE.md

 [Service]
 Type=oneshot
 Sockets=foo.socket
-ExecStart=tubectl register "foo"
+ExecStart=isomctl register "foo"
 ```

-Since we can rely on systemd to execute `tubectl` at the correct times we don't
+Since we can rely on systemd to execute `isomctl` at the correct times we don't
 need a daemon any more.
 However, the reality is that a lot of popular software
 doesn't use systemd socket activation, nginx included.
 Dealing with systemd sockets
 is complicated and doesn't invite experimentation.
 Which brings us to the